orisano/gobase/README.md

-This project is go web application boilerplate.
+gobase is a api server boilerplate.

 ## How to use
 ```bash